Mars: Modeling Context & State Representations with Contrastive Learning for End-to-End Task-Oriented Dialog: Experiments

-To better assess the effectiveness of proposed semantic-aware contrastive learning strategies, we investigate the performance (inform rate and success rate) of Mars-G and the baseline system on the test set with respect to dialog turns.
+To better assess the effectiveness of our proposed contrastive learning strategies, we investigate the performance (inform rate and success rate) of Mars-G and the baseline system on the test set with respect to different dialog turns.
 Specifically, we divide each test set into four groups according to the dialog turn.
 As shown in Figure~\ref{fig:turn}, Mars-G is superior to the baseline system in every dialog turn group.
-This indicates our proposed semantic-aware contrastive learning strategies are beneficial to task-oriented dialog systems.
+This indicates our proposed contrastive learning strategies are beneficial to task-oriented dialog modeling.
 Especially, as dialog turn increases, the performance of the baseline system decreases rapidly, and the performance gap between the baseline system and our proposed Mars-G is increased.
-Because the baseline system is hard to model long-range semantic dependencies to generate inaccurate system responses.
-In contrast, Mars-G enhances the relationship modeling between dialog context and corresponding semantic representations to better capture long-range semantic dependencies in the long dialog turns.
+Because the baseline system is hard to model long-range semantic dependencies to generate inaccurate semantic states and system responses.
+In contrast, Mars-G enhances the relationship modeling between dialog context and semantic state representations and achieves better dialog context representations to capture long-range semantic dependencies in the long dialog turns.